AndersDeath/diary2/README.md

 # 04 July 2022 - Monday - Yerevan

 We came back to our first apartments.
 Honestly its nice place.
 We even will go for a walk today, because it's more pleasurable that before.
 The place is just closer to the city center.
 I also finished a lot of english excersices today. it's nice.
 I've done a lot of English hometasks. it wasn't so fun, but very useful.
 Now I am going to sleep.
 Before that I want to read something.
 At the same time I really want to be more contcentated man.
 Usually It doesnt work out for me.

+# 05 July 2022 - Tuesday - Yerevan

+Tosya is Constitution day in Armenia.
+Nobody works today, because of that I still didn't recieve money on my ccount. i hope, it will be tomorrow.